iloveclouduk/startbuildingwithclaude/README.md

 | **Mutation** | Write data to the database                   | Create, update, or delete a record |
 | **Action**   | Send/fetch data from a third-party API       | Call an external service or webhook|

-### Why This Matters

-Convex **does not allow direct reads or writes** from the client.
-Everything goes through server functions first — this separation is what makes it secure by design.

 ---